bugsbugsbux/notes-on-nix/notes-on-nix.md

 means, one states the intended result and the program (nix) figures out itself, how to achieve that.

+Nix uses a hybrid source- and binary-based approach to package
+management: Installing a package retrieves build instructions, but only actually builds it if it cannot find a cached version (either in the local- or a **remote-cache**).
+Locally, nix stores everything in the **nix-store**, which is usually at `/nix/store`, and links the contents to the necessary locations such as `/bin`.

+A **derivation** is the recipe for a package and turned internally into a "\*.drv" file in the nix-store.
+To create it the user calls the `derivation` function or a wrapper around it.
+The build process, called **realisation**, runs in an isolated environment ("sandbox") to ensure reproducibility on other systems, and uses the instructions from a "\*.drv" file to produce the build output(s): the **package**.

+**NixOS configuration** is divided into **modules**, which are parts of a certain structure, that can modify on each other.
+This allows to split the main config file `/etc/nixos/configuration.nix` into multiple ones and to modify parts of the config from other parts instead of having to edit them in-place (in other words: they allow the user to write his own config file to change other parts of the config).

 ## Nix language

 Whitespace is generally not significant, thus most nix-expressions